List of Jamestown colonists: Second Supply settlers

-Settlers from Third Supply (August 1609)
+Third Supply settlers

 With 500 to 600 persons, a fleet of nine ships set sail in May 1609 led by Thomas Gates and George Somers.
-The ships were named Sea Venture, Diamond, Faulcon[sic], Blessinge, Unitie[sic], Lion, Swallow, Virginia, and Catch (ketch),.
+The ships were named Sea Venture, Diamond, Falcon, Blessing, Unity, Lion, Swallow, Virginia, and a boat referred to as "Catch" (or ketch).

 In July, a tropical storm struck the flotilla.
-The Catch vanished with all aboard, and the Sea Venture shipwrecked on Bermuda, inadvertently colonizing the island.
+The "Catch" vanished with all aboard, and the Sea Venture shipwrecked on Bermuda, inadvertently colonizing the island.
 The seven remaining ships arrived at Jamestown only to bring diseased and hungry passengers to the stressed colony.

 Council members in bold.
 Those who died in Bermuda (or were lost at sea) are indicated with a Latin cross (✝️).
 Titles and occupations are from era accounts, but use modern British spellings.